Josseyo/Cultivating_Intelligence/README.md

 - **Comment Model**: Manages comments associated with posts.
 - **Category Model**: Organizes posts into categories.
 - **Contact Model** Serves as a reference point for multiple CollaborateRequest instances.
+- **CollaborateRequest** Ensures that all requests are tracked effectively.

 ### ERD Relationships